Lola Pearce: Pregnancy, live birth and motherhood

-Departure
+Departure and reintroduction

 On 13 June 2015, entertainment website Digital Spy revealed that EastEnders had chosen to write the character out of the show.
 They announced that Harold would be filming her final scenes within the following months and that show bosses are not killing Lola off, leaving potential for a return in the future.
 Harold praised her time on the show and the storylines she has been given: "I've had the most amazing time at EastEnders having been involved in some exciting storylines, including giving birth in a live scene."
 She also said how she would miss the cast and crew at EastEnders and how she looks forward to her acting future.
 Executive producer, Dominic Treadwell-Collins spoke of Danielle and her time on the square: "We all love Danielle and she and Lola have been a big part of EastEnders over the past four years.
 Danielle is a fantastic actress and I genuinely look forward to seeing her shine in future roles away from the Square."
 Lola's exit scenes aired on 28 July 2015.

-Reintroduction

 In May 2018, Harold expressed an interest in reprising her role as Lola, opining that Billy needed her character's support.
 She added that she would return if she was asked.
 Seven months later, on 20 December 2018, it was announced that Lola would return to EastEnders over three years since her exit.
 Upon her reintroduction, the character is billed as matured and "a fiercely protective mum" to Lexi.
 Harold expressed her delight at reprising her role, commenting, "I can't wait to get back and find out what Lola has been up to."
 Kate Oates, the senior executive producer of EastEnders, said that she "admired Lola's feisty, fiery spirit" and looked forward to her return.
 She added that it would create storylines for the characters related to Lola, including Jay and Billy.

-Second departure (2023)

-On 15 June 2022, it was announced Harold had been axed by new executive producer, Chris Clenshaw.
-It was then reported Lola would be killed-off after being diagnosed with an inoperable brain tumour, which was later confirmed in October 2022.